tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 Open the solution file, `market_cap.py`, and explain the following:

-* The `banks` dictionary is heterogeneous, containing both int and float data types.
+* The `banks` dictionary is heterogeneous (different data types), containing both int and float data types (last value is a float).

   ```python
   # Initialize a dictionary of banks and market caps (in billions)